 You try to be careful and assure you don’t put anything down the drain that would obstruct your pipes.
 You don’t put anything down the toilet but toilet paper; you don’t put pasta, bones, or grease down the sink in the kitchen; and you make sure to have screens on all your drains.
 But have you thought of everything in order to prevent a costly sewer line repair?

 Look outside because you may be forgetting the most damaging problem of all: tree roots.

-Trees crave nutrients and their roots are how they get it, so the end of the tree root is constantly “looking for” and “reaching to” a source of moisture and nutrients and they are enticed by a leaking sewer line that requires repair.
+Trees crave nutrients and their roots are how they get it, so the end of the tree root is continuously “looking for” and “reaching to” a source of moisture and nutrients and they are enticed by a leaking sewer line that requires repair.

 But what should you do?
 Call a sewer line repair professional in Winnipeg.

-So if you think your tree roots have come in contact with your sewer line or you have any plumbing needs at all, call Winnipeg Supply Service Experts in Winnipeg and we are happy to visit and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have come in contact with your sewer line or you have any plumbing needs at all, call Winnipeg Supply Service Experts in Winnipeg and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.